People all have their favorite breeds, but French Bulldogs are one popular among dog lovers.

 Misconceptions about French Bulldogs

 We are all busy.
-A lot of us don’t get to spend nearly as much time with our dogs as we’d like to.
-The fact of the matter is that, if your Frenchie had their way, they would spend every single minute of every day playing or cuddling with you.
+Many of us don’t get to spend nearly as much time with our dogs as we’d like.
+If your Frenchie had their way, they would spend every minute of every day playing or cuddling with you.

 French Bulldogs Get Bad Separation Anxiety

-If you take the steps to properly introduce your French bulldog to other dogs, they will get along with just about any other dog or kind of house pet without any aggressiveness that could come in other circumstances.
+The steps to properly train your French bulldog to other dogs will get along with just about any other dog or house pet without any aggressiveness that could come in different circumstances.

 Bring your Frenchie to a dog park to meet the potential new pup in your life, allowing for a more natural interaction and introduction.

-When you get your Frenchie set up with a companion to spend time with, you can rest easy knowing that your French bulldogs are properly equipped to get the attention they need without exhibiting any of those negative behavioral effects.
+When you get your Frenchie set up with a companion to spend time with, you can rest easy knowing that your French bulldogs are adequately equipped to get the attention they need without exhibiting any adverse behavioral effects.